This article was originally published on September 22, 2021.

-Pakistan has seen numerous cases of harassment and violence against women in 2021, each equally horrifying.
-One, however, stood out for its sheer brutality and shook the nation's conscience: the gruesome murder of Noor Mukadam.
+Pakistan saw numerous cases of harassment and violence against women in 2021, each equally horrifying.
+One, however, stood out for its sheer brutality and shook the nation’s conscience: the gruesome murder of Noor Mukadam.

 Police arrested Zahir Zakir Jaffer — the son of a leading businessman — for his alleged involvement in the murder and obtained three-day physical custody.